Dollar rallies as investors brace for global downturn

 By Iain Withers

-LONDON, April 1 (Reuters) - The dollar rallied against riskier currencies on Wednesday, with markets staring at what looked likely to be one of the worst economic contractions for decades as the world confronted the coronavirus pandemic.
+LONDON, April 1 (Reuters) - The dollar rallied against riskier currencies on Wednesday, with markets staring at what looked likely to be one of the worst economic contractions in decades as the world confronts the coronavirus pandemic.

 The dollar advanced against the euro, sterling and most other major currencies as selling in global shares highlighted growing risks from the pandemic that has shown little sign of abating.